dlang-community/discussions/README.md

 -------------------

 These question are intended to give a rough feeling on what packages might be considered for adoption.
-In doubt, please open an issue!
+When in doubt, please open an issue!

 ### Popularity

-Q: Is there enough interest from the D community, s.t. it is "worth maintaining"?
+Q: Is there enough interest from the D community, i.e. is it "worth maintaining"?

 ### Competition